How to Use 3D Scanning and 3D Printing for Reverse Engineering

 7. 3D Print the New Design

-Printing the jig on Formlabs Form 2 stereolithography (SLA) 3D printer gives you a high degree of accuracy comparable to the output of engineering-grade 3D scanners.
-Use Formlabs Rigid Resin for its strength and precision.
+Printing the jig on a Formlabs stereolithography (SLA) 3D printer gives you a high degree of accuracy comparable to the output of engineering-grade 3D scanners.
+Use Formlabs Rigid 4000 Resin for its strength and precision.

 Once these steps are complete, the 3D printed jig is ready to use to assemble the new gauge onto the OEM air vent.